Chapter Thirteen VI

 Mo leaves, the green light stays on.
 We collect Chan, or I should say he appears on the sidewalk as we leave the building.
 I think he was hiding in the concrete.
 One second, there’s a wall, the next, there’s Chan.

 Back at the condo, no bad guys popped up on the walk, much to Nikko’s disappointment; Janah is on the phone to you know who, getting us licensed, with appropriate ID as inspectors for the Mega-Mammoth insurance company that insured the building.
 The project is so large that there is no single insurer, three took a piece, then a reinsurer covered losses over a specified amount, the number mentioned was two billion.
-The building might not cost that to replace, it was for the inevitable lawsuits that follow a major catastrophe.
+The building wouldn't cost that to replace, it was for the inevitable lawsuits that follow a major catastrophe.

 Insurance is a simple game.
 Collect fast, pay slow.
 Take people’s money, invest it, hope it’s multiple years, better never, before any claim is made, make money on the ‘float,’ the time between collecting and paying.
 Insurance companies expect to eventually pay out claims.
 The money made while waiting is the gravy, the vig.
 If a brand new building goes down, and a ton of very wealthy and influential people go with it, the reinsurer would take a hit, big time.